 "MY EYES HAVE SEEN YOU": FROM THE DEMO TO THE OFFICIAL RECORD

-Among the demos recorded in early September 1965 by the band that would shortly thereafter, with the arrival of Robby Krieger, become the Doors, we find the song "My Eyes Have Seen You".
+Among the demos recorded in early September 1965 by the band that would shortly thereafter become The Doors, we find the song "My Eyes Have Seen You".

 It would later appear on their second record, "Strange Days", released in September 1967.
 We’re going to see how the initial intuition Jim Morrison had in the summer of '65 for this song was later developed by the group into the final LP version.

-These two versions are separated by about a year and five months in time, the official one being recorded in February 1967, in advance of the rest of the tracks that make up "Strange Days" (recorded during spring-summer ’67).
+These two versions are separated by about a year and five months in time, the official one being recorded in February 1967, in advance of the rest of the tracks that made up "Strange Days" (mostly recorded during the spring and summer ’67).

 The first of the two, namely the '65 demo, featured Ray Manzarek on piano, John Densmore on drums, Jim Morrison on vocals, and two of Manzarek's brothers on harmonica and guitar respectively.
-The identity of a girl on electric bass is uncertain; however, the instrument is certainly present on this recording.
+The identity of a girl on electric bass is uncertain (probably Patty Sullivan); however, the instrument is certainly present on this recording.

-With this diverse lineup, "My Eyes Have Seen You" already possesses its almost definitive structure.
+Although played by this early and diverse lineup, "My Eyes Have Seen You" already possesses its almost definitive structure.
 Even the conclusion has already taken its final form, although still lacking important elements such as the haunting guitar theme repeated at the end of the album version as Morrison's voice fades in an electric whirlwind.

 Another notable difference can be found in Morrison's voice.
 While in the demo it already traces the line that will later follow on the LP, the two interpretations differ from each other considerably in timbre and intensity.

-In fact, in '65 the singer has yet to acquire that baritone depth, so sensual and mysterious, that will make his singing unmistakable.
-An aspect that was fundamental to the Doors' sound and would completely transform the group's performances from mid-1966 onward.
+In fact, in '65 the singer had yet to acquire that baritone depth, so sensual and mysterious, that will make his singing unmistakable.
+An aspect that was fundamental to The Doors' sound and would completely transform the group's performances from spring 1966 onward.

-On the demo of "My Eyes Have Seen You", Morrison's still-acerbic voice is supported from time to time by Manzarek's, confirming how it still lacked the depth and expressiveness that would fully blossom ten months later.
+On the demo of "My Eyes Have Seen You", Morrison's still unripe voice is supported from time to time by Manzarek background vocals, confirming how Morrison still lacked the depth and expressiveness that would fully blossom about ten months later.

-When compared to "Go Insane", which is part of the same recordings, the demo of "My Eyes Have Seen You" remains prisoner of the patterns dictated by the British Rhythm and Blues groups, who, by the way, at that point were beginning their own transformation towards the Pop-Rock and Rock genres.
+When compared to "Summer's Almost Gone", which is part of the same recordings, the demo of "My Eyes Have Seen You" remains prisoner of the patterns dictated by the British Rhythm and Blues groups, who, by the way, at that point had already begun their own transformation towards the Pop-Rock and Rock genres.

 Comments